Residential Learning Model

 Housing Options

 Living on campus is the best way to make the most of your experience at MSU.
-From quiet and alcohol-free floors to flexible housing, when you live on, you have plenty of choices for your living environment and activities.
+From quiet and substance-free floors to flexible housing, when you live on, you have plenty of choices for your living environment and activities.

 Community Spaces